mfncooper/paracon/docs/userguide.rst

 desired.

 The 'Port' field is a drop-down list of the available AGWPE ports on your server.
 Click on the down-arrow to open the list.
-In most cases, you will have only one available port, and can leave this field as it is.
+In many cases, you will have only one available port, and can leave this field as it is.
 If your server provides multiple ports, you can select the appropriate one here.